webvpro/playcypher-json-md-playground/markdown/CSRD/Abilities/Enthrall.md

 - Ability/Cost/1
 - Ability/Tier/Low
 - Ability/Pool/Intellect
-- Ability/Categories/SPECIAL ATTACK
+- Ability/Categories/Special-Attack
 ---

 ## Enthrall
+>1  Intellect

 While talking, you grab and keep another creature's attention, even if the creature can't understand you.
 For as long as you do nothing but speak (you can't even move), the other creature takes no actions other than to defend itself, even over multiple rounds.
 If the creature is attacked, the effect ends.
 Action.